eclipse-cbi/p2repo-sbom/docs/index.md

 ## Web-based Renderer

-Please read the [renderer guide](renderer-guide.md) for details about the web-based render.
+Please read the [renderer guide](renderer-guide.md) for details about the web-based renderer.

 ## Setting Up a Development Environment